OMichaud0/COMP597-starter-code/README.md

 To ensure dependencies are installed, we will use a Conda environment.

 1. **Setting up storage** <br> Your home directory on the McGill server is part of a network file system where users get limited amounts of storage.
 You can check your storage usage and how much you are allowed to use using the command `quota`.
 Python packages, pip's cache, Conda's cache and datasets can use quite a bit of storage, so we need to ensure they are stored outside your directory to avoid any issues with disk quotas.
-Say you have your own directory, stored in `SOME_PATH`, on a server that is not part of the network system (hence not affected by disk quotas).
+Say you have your own directory, stored in `SOME_PATH`, on a server that is not part of the network file system (hence not affected by disk quotas).
 Of course, you should replace `SOME_PATH` with the appropriate path for any command below that uses it.
+The steps to go around the disk quota are as follows:
-    1. Then we can make a cache directory using `mkdir SOME_PATH/cache`.
+    1. We can make a cache directory using `mkdir SOME_PATH/cache`.
     2. For pip's cache, we can redirect it to that directory using `export PIP_CACHE_DIR=SOME_PATH/cache/pip`.
     3. For Hugging Face datasets, we can use `export HF_HOME=SOME_PATH/cache/huggingface`.
     4. For Conda, we will give it its own directory using `mkdir SOME_PATH/conda`.
 Then we can configure downloads to happens there using `conda config --add pkgs_dirs SOME_PATH/conda/pkgs`, which will update the `~/.condarc` configuration file.